Simple Opinion Dynamics for No-Regret Learning: Technical Overview

-where $\widetilde R(T, j) := \sum_{t \in [T]} \mu^t_j - \E[\langle \qt, \gt\rangle]$ is the regret of the sequence $\{\qt\}$.
-In Appendix~\ref{app:framework}, we formally establish that $R(T) \le \widehat R(T)$, and thus this over-approximation allows us to decompose $R(T)$ into (a) the regret of the zero-sum MWU process $\{\qt\}$ and (b) the error introduced by the coupling.
-This can be roughly viewed as an \textit{approximation error} and an \textit{estimation error}, respectively.
-Thus we proceed to describe our techniques to control each of these individual quantities.
+Given this proposition, our approach for bounding $R(T)$ is to derive bounds for the regret of the process $\{\qt\}$ and for the error terms separately.
+We describe these approaches as follows:

-\paragraph{Regret Bounds for Zero-Sum MWU Processes} To bound the regret of a zero-sum MWU process using the family $\calF$, the key step is to relate the function value $F_j(\q, \g)$ in conditional expectation to the quantity $\mu_j - \langle \q, \bfmu^t \rangle$, which is the relative difference of the $j$'th actions's mean reward at round $t$ to the globally-weighted average.
+\paragraph{Regret Bounds for Zero-Sum MWU Processes} To bound the regret of a zero-sum MWU process $\{\qt\}$, the key step is to relate the function value $F_j(\q, \g)$ in conditional expectation to the quantity $\mu^t_j - \langle \q, \bfmu^t \rangle$.
 To this end we make the following assumptions on $\calF$: